 5 Ways Not to Make Your Kids Paranoid

 One of the fundamental tasks of a mom is to protect her children from danger.
 And it may seem that in this day and age there’s little else besides danger in the world.
-But the way you go about instructing and informing your children about those threats can make the difference between a child who’s aware and cautious, and one who’s scared and anxious.
+But the way you go about instructing and informing your children about those threats can make the difference between a child who’s aware and cautious, and causing anxiety in children.

 ©2011 iMOM.
 All Rights Reserved.
 Family First, All Pro Dad, iMOM, and Family Minute with Mark Merrill are registered trademarks.

 comments powered by Disqus